Who killed Tony Soprano?

 “Anybody need some barber’s scissors?”

-When the Lupertazzi family are discussing their business, they sometimes meet in a beauty salon.
+When the Lupertazzi family is discussing their business, its members sometimes meet in a beauty salon.

 It was at this beauty salon that Butch specifically ruled out a hit against Paulie Gualtieri.

 At the very end of that scene, Butch is standing at a counter putting items away.
 This shows us that he is familiar with the salon.

 In other words, he is probably the owner.